sonic-net/SONiC/doc/pcie-mon/pcie-daemon-hld.md

 For the convenience of implementation and reduce the time consuming, pcie-mon.service will use the `pcieutil` which is the pcie diag tool. `pcieutil` is implemented based on platform_base.sonic_pcie.`PcieUtil` class.

-1. `PcieUtil` should get the platform specific PCIe device information and monitor the PCIe device and bus status.
+1. `pcieutil` should get the platform specific PCIe device information and monitor the PCIe device and bus status with PcieUtil.get_pcie_check and update the STATE_DB based on get_pcie_check results.

-2. `PCIeUtil` will provide APIs `load_config_file`, `get_pcie_device` and `get_pcie_check` to get the expected PCIe device list and informations, to get the current PCIe device information, and check if any PCIe device is missing or if there is any PCIe bus error.
+2. `PcieUtil` will provide APIs `load_config_file`, `get_pcie_device` and `get_pcie_check` to get the expected PCIe device list and informations, to get the current PCIe device information, and check if any PCIe device is missing or if there is any PCIe bus error.

 ![pcieinfo_design](https://github.com/Azure/SONiC/blob/master/doc/pcieinfo_design.md)